 >> Hello.
 First of all I understood that Sam saying for traveling, OFAC may apply and ICANN would seek or some general arrangement.
 This is quite unusual.
 The OFAC refers to transactions with a U.S. national.
 It does not talk about outside or inside U.S. A. Yes they might be subject to ICANN law but the whole issue is referring to the transaction and nationals from the U.S. [Indiscernible] apply outside the U.S. abthey are not national they are not going to ask for an OFAC [Indiscernible] is that right?
 That should be quite clearly.
 And there are some things I don't know.
 So I don't think [Indiscernible] someone should know.

+Here the issue is badly caoptioned or incorrectly assembled.
+I said ,if ICANN does not know how the issues to be properly addressed then who should know or with whom we should raise the issue

 And she says yes it's not up to the ICANN -- so it's up to whom?
 [Indiscernible] users to acquire, to buy and so on and so forth?

+This is also broken stentence and wrongly captured or improperly assembled .

-This is the same thing you need the OFAC license and now it's up to the people [Indiscernible] up to to go to the U.S. and ask [Indiscernible] there is no relation at all.
+his is the same thing you need the OFAC license and now it's up to the people [Indiscernible] up to to go to the U.S. and ask [Indiscernible] there is no relation at all.
+Here the descrioption or reply ids vague what she meant by “ there is no relation at all2 relation between what and what??
 What is that?
 So we need to look [Indiscernible].
 Having said that I think that all the question has been raised carefully and needs an answer without saying that we don't know.
 Someone should know.
 And some of the issues [Indiscernible] particular country, it's not location [Indiscernible] so signing of the question needs to be carefully examined and [Indiscernible] we need to have time to go through that [Indiscernible] so there are a lot of things unanswered.
 Thank you.

+The whole caption is broken .That was not what I said.

+Pls kindly check again .this is irrelevant to what I said??

 >> Thank you Kavous.
 Sam, please go ahead.